fkirc/capacitor-build-safety/README.md

 ### Extend iOS build scripts

 You can use Xcode to enforce that `verify-commit-evidence` succeeds before every iOS build.
-To do so, navigate to your app target's "Build Phases" and add a new `Run Script Phase`.
+To do so, navigate to your app target's `Build Phases` and add a new `Run Script Phase`.
 Paste the following snippet into the `Run Script Phase`:

 `npx capsafe verify-commit-evidence public/`

-To run as fast as possible, place the `Run Script Phase` before all other Build Phases.
+To run as fast as possible, place the `Run Script Phase` before all other `Build Phases`.
 Once this is done, Xcode should generate something like this in your app's `project.pbxproj`:

 ```